sparber/EndlessMusicPlayer/README.md

 - gtk2 and pygtk (used for the GUI)
 - mplayer and python-mplayer (used for playing the media)
 - google-api-python-client (used for searching the songs)
-- quvi (used for fetching the media url)
+- youtube-dl (used for fetching the media url)

 Enjoy & have fun!